emperror/emperror/README.md

 **The Emperor takes care of all errors personally.**

-Go's philosophy encourages to gracefully handle errors whenever possible, but some times recovering from an error is not possible.
+Go's philosophy encourages to gracefully handle errors whenever possible, but some times recovering from an error is not.

 In those cases handling the error means making the best effort to record every detail for later inspection, doing that as high in the application stack as possible.

-This project provides tools (building on the well-known [pkg/errors](https://github.com/pkg/errors) package) to make error handling easier.
+This project provides tools to make error handling easier.

 Read more about the topic here: